Reshadaliyevr/WhatsappBulkMessage/README.md

 - Node.js 12 or higher
 - A valid WhatsApp account

+## Installing Required Dependencies

+The required dependencies for this script can be installed by running `npm install` in the project directory.

 ## Installation

 1. Clone this repository to your local machine.